CeciliaDinh/E-commerce-Platform/README.md

   - A Customer can perform many Searches, and a Product can be searched by many Customers (many-to-many relationship), indicated by the Searchs table acting as a junction table with foreign keys referencing Customer and Product tables.

 These relationships help organize and structure the data within the database, allowing for efficient querying and retrieval of information.

 [IV.
 Normalization ](#normalization)
+- This database is designed to satisfy Third Normalization (3NF).